 There’s an inverse relationship between absolute returns and portfolio risk.
-Great stock pickers can earn outsized returns on a few stocks but have a hard time reducing volatility through diversification as shown below by AQR.
+Great stock pickers can earn outsized returns on a few stocks but have difficulty reducing volatility through diversification, as shown below by AQR.

 Traders can also be classified by the asset they trade.
-The below is not meant to be an exhaustive list, but a summary of the most common markets traders use.
+The below is not an exhaustive list but a summary of the most common markets traders use.

 |Stocks||Trades stock shares|